 These early, dynamically drawn web maps ran into challenges with speed and scalability (the ability to handle many simultaneous users).
 The server could only accommodate a limited number of map requests at a time before slowing down (at best) and crashing (at worst).
 Web maps matured significantly in these two metrics when websites began to serve out tiled map images from pregenerated caches.
 Why ask the server to draw every single map dynamically when you could just put forward an initial investment to predraw all possible map extents at a reasonable set of scales?
 Once you had the map images drawn and cached, you could serve out the images as a tiled mosaic.
 Each tiled map request was satisfied exponentially faster than it would take to serve the map dynamically, allowing for a server to accommodate hundreds of simultaneous users.

 Cartographers, who had largely been resigned to trading aesthetics for speed in web maps, also realized the potential of the tiling techniques.
 No longer would the number of layers in a map slow down the server: once you had pregenerated the tiles, you could serve a beautiful map just as fast as an ugly one.
 Web maps became an opportunity to exercise cartographic techniques and make the most attractive map possible.
-Thus were born the beautiful, fast, and detailed “web 2.0” basemaps that are common today on Google, Microsoft, Yahoo!, and other popular websites.
+Thus were born the beautiful, fast, and detailed “web 2.0” basemaps that are common today on Google, Microsoft Bing, OpenStreetMap, and other popular websites.

 Although maps had arrived on the browser by the mid-2000s, they were still largely accessed through desktop PCs.
 The widespread adoption of smartphones and tablets in subsequent years only increased the demand for web maps.
-Mobile devices could not natively hold large collections of GIS data, nor could they install advanced GIS software; they relied on web connections to get maps on demand.
+Mobile devices could not natively hold large collections of GIS data, nor could they install advanced GIS software; they relied on web or cellular connections to get maps on demand.
 These connections were either initiated by browsers on the device, such as Safari, or native applications installed on the device and built for simple, focused purposes.
 In both cases, GIS data and maps needed to be pulled from the organization's traditional data silos and made available on the web.